dewocracy/careers/fullstack-developer-backend.md

 - No bullshit, we are transparent and humble.
 We understand we are all humans and we do mistakes.
 - Generous equity compensation (phantom shares).
 - Mentoring a new junior dev we will hire soon with your help 💪
-- We can offer 4 days of work (or whatever is your preferred way of working)
+- We offer a 4-day work week option

 ## We want you! 👉